 \section{Why This Argument Is Timely Now}

-A proposal about solver abstraction only matters if it arrives at a moment when the field can seriously act on it.
-That is why timing matters here.
 The transport view would have sounded premature a few years ago, when continuous-time generative modeling for scientific dynamics was still technically fragile, and physically constrained generation was far less developed.
 It sounds much more plausible now because several ingredients have started to align.

 \textbf{Transport learning at scale has become practical.} The flow-matching framework showed that transport vector fields can be learned without differentiating through long ODE trajectories during training~\cite{lipman2023flow}.
-In PDE settings, continuous-time operator variants already support arbitrary-time querying and improved long-horizon behavior from irregularly sampled trajectories~\cite{ai2025cfo}.
+In PDE settings, continuous-time operator variants already support arbitrary-time querying and improved long-horizon behavior from irregular trajectories~\cite{ai2025cfo,dai2026flowrefiner}.
 The computational objection has not vanished, but it is no longer decisive.

-\textbf{Generative scientific modeling has moved beyond speculation.} Diffusion and related models have entered weather ensembles, partially observed PDE inference, and function-space generation~\cite{huang2024diffusionpde,gencast2024,ofm2024,lim2024fundiff,andrae2024continuous,ruhling2024probablistic,li2023seeds}.
+\textbf{Generative scientific modeling has moved beyond speculation.} Diffusion and related models have entered weather ensembles, partially observed PDE inference, and function-space generation~\cite{huang2024diffusionpde,gencast2024,ofm2024,lim2024fundiff,andrae2024continuous,ruhling2024probablistic,li2023seeds,chen2026earth}.
 The field no longer needs to ask whether generative models can represent scientific states.
 The more urgent question is whether generation will remain a wrapper around regression or become part of a transport-first solver design.

-\textbf{Constraint-aware transport is maturing.} Stronger forms of physical enforcement during generation are becoming technically viable, which reduces exclusive reliance on fragile soft penalties~\cite{divfree2024,holderrieth2025pcfm,liang2025chance}.
+\textbf{Constraint-aware transport is maturing.} Stronger forms of physical enforcement during generation are becoming technically viable, which reduces exclusive reliance on fragile soft penalties~\cite{divfree2024,holderrieth2025pcfm,lipman2023flow}.
 This matters because scientific users will not trust samples that look plausible yet violate the laws that make them actionable.

 \textbf{The data regime has changed.} Large simulation archives and early physics foundation models are making pretraining, retrieval, transfer, and active archive curation realistic research targets rather than distant aspirations~\cite{physix2025,shi2025flowmarching,chen2026latent}.
+From a KDD perspective, this is crucial.
 Once the solver is transport-based and distributional, the data strategy becomes part of the solver itself.